 There is so much used or unwanted furniture already out there, often designed and built with far more love and care than furniture built today.
 Our aim is to reuse that furniture, adding our own style and bringing it back into the 21st century.

-There is no reason why in the next 100 years, future furniture upcyclers might want to do the same to one of our pieces, and we would welcome that entirely.
+There is no reason why in the next 100 years, designers of the future might want to do the same to one of our pieces, and we would welcome that entirely.

 We have the ready to buy range of furniture that we create and sell through our website.
 These are one-off pieces but they are also there to show customers what we can achieve and what styles are possible.